Narrow relief bill victory provides warning signs for broader Democratic agenda

 Another Democratic disagreement revolves around who should replace Neera Tanden, an Asian American woman, as the nominee to head the Office of Management and Budget after Tanden’s nomination was withdrawn amid bipartisan opposition to her appointment.
 Shalanda Young, a well-respected former congressional aide who is Black, has significant support on Capitol Hill.
 But the White House has hesitated in naming her to the post, prompting concern and frustration among Biden allies pushing for more racial diversity in Cabinet-level posts.

-Democrats and White House officials largely rejected the notion that the covid relief bill drama is anything other than a historic achievement, arguing that the process was a robust legislative success.
+Democrats and White House officials largely rejected the notion that the relief bill drama is anything other than a historic achievement, arguing that the process was a robust legislative success.

 “I don’t think any of the compromises have in any way fundamentally altered the essence of what I put in the bill in the first place,” Biden said Saturday.
 He pointed to a tweet by Sanders, noting that the chairman of the Senate Budget Committee and a self-described Democratic socialist called the legislation “the most progressive bill he’s ever seen pass since he’s been here.”

-Rahm Emanuel, chief of staff under former president Barack Obama and a close ally of the Biden administration, described the legislative scrapple-making as “the normal give and take of the process.”
+Rahm Emanuel, former chief of staff under President Barack Obama and a close ally of the Biden administration, described the legislative scrapple-making as “the normal give-and-take of the process.”
 Asked about the Republican claims that the bill highlighted Democratic infighting, he quipped, “This wouldn’t even be in the top 50.”

-Among progressives, the reaction was mixed.
-Speaking on CNN Friday, Rep. Ilhan Omar (D-Minn) warned that Democrats were breaking their promises, despite controlling the White House and both chambers of Congress.
+Among liberals, the reaction was mixed.
+Speaking on CNN on Friday, Rep. Ilhan Omar (D-Minn.) warned that Democrats were breaking their promises, despite controlling the White House and both chambers of Congress.
 “And so ultimately it is a failure when we compromise ourselves out of delivering on behalf of the American people and keeping our promises,” she said.

-But Rep. Ro Khanna (D-Calif.), who will support the legislation when the House votes Tuesday, stressed that the bill began with a progressive framework, which largely emerged in tact.
+But Rep. Ro Khanna (D-Calif.), who will support the legislation when the House votes Tuesday, stressed that the bill began with a liberal framework, which largely emerged in tact.

 “The point is the progressives won along the way a lot too,” Khanna said.
 “Look, Manchin and some of the moderates are winning some at the end, but you have to look at the whole game.
 You can’t just look at the last couple of minutes.”

-His bigger concern, he added, is “are we going to be able to deliver the structural change that the moment demands given the institutional concerns?”
+His bigger concern, he added, is: “Are we going to be able to deliver the structural change that the moment demands given the institutional concerns?”

 Administration officials say the answer is yes.
-Bedingfield said that far from a harbinger of trouble to come, the relief package provides a blueprint for how the administration plans to grapple with what she described as natural and healthy differing opinions — both between political parties and within the Democratic Party.
+Bedingfield said that, far from a harbinger of trouble to come, the relief package provides a blueprint for how the administration plans to grapple with what she described as natural and healthy differing opinions — both between political parties and within the Democratic Party.

 “If you look at how divided Washington has been over the past four years, if you look at the gridlock that seized Washington, moving forward on a package like this shows that it is possible to build a really broad coalition of support for your priorities and get them passed,” Bedingfield said.
 “I think this bill is a really good road map for how to do that.”